Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

+since the payoff will be zero for $S_1(z)\ge B$.
+One obtains similar formulas for latter steps and as explained in \cite{alm} the integral has to be normalized in every step to ensure a probability density.
+In this case this leads to:

-and again analogue formulas for $PV_{t_1}(S_1),\dots,PV_{t_{T-1}}(S_{T-1})$.\\ Note that in practice no $p_t$ will become zero.
+Reaching the time of maturity the present value $PV_{t_T}$ simplifies itself to $q(S_{T})$.
+Note that in practice no $p_t$ will become zero.
 This method can be interpreted as a special case of importance sampling, see e.g.\ \cite{glasserman}.
-Now, by iteratively splitting the new expressions we would obtain the Monte Carlo estimator similar to Algorithm 1 of \cite{alm} or as in \cite{staum}.\\ In this work, before iteratively splitting we will do an integral substitution to get an easier access to the pathwise sensitivities later.
-From \cite{alm} we know that $S_1(z)<B$ is equivalent to
+Now, different to \cite{alm} or \cite{staum}, we will do an integral substitution to get an easier access to the pathwise sensitivities.
+Rewriting the domain of integration, see e.g. \cite{alm} for a solution of $S_1(z)<B$, and using the substitution